hlmeS/itm387k/index.md

 ## Guidelines

-### Analysis procedures
+### Process design

-The same procedures as for Tableau and Power BI Desktop apply here.
-We need to query data (PowerQuery), build a model with calculated measures and KPIs (PowerPivot), and then visualize them in a dashboard (PowerView) and video (PowerMap).

-#### 1. Power Query
+#### 1. Data Query and Transformation

-Querying data with PowerQuery is very similar to previous methods that we've seen so far, we need to select data to import, edit attributes (name, data types, etc.), merge attributes, or remove attributes, and then execute the query.
+Very similar to our previous visual analytics processes, we first need to access our data set and then model is's Querying data with PowerQuery is very similar to previous methods that we've seen so far, we need to select data to import, edit attributes (name, data types, etc.), merge attributes, or remove attributes, and then execute the query.
 The following pictures indicate some of the necessary steps.

 - Selecting the `From Table` option allows us to query exisiting tables in our Excel sheet.
 (Queries to external databases would be possible here too.)